It’s here! It’s here! The start of my 38th year of life is here! (Translation: Yay! It’s my 38th birthday!)

-But, as you may recall, I decided to take myself away for my birthday this year, in the hopes of distracting myself from my birthday and in an effort to fall in love with solo travelling again.
+But, as you may recall, I decided to take myself away for my birthday this year, in the hopes of distracting myself from my birthday and to fall in love with solo travelling again.
 Yes, I opted for a trip to Crieff to stave off the birthday-triggered grief!

-Of course, you may know that the entire reason for this trip was that someone had told me about a sweetie shop that is hailed as the No. 1 sweetie shop in all of Scotland—Gordon and Durward’s, home of the Sugared Mice—and by now you probably know that I love candy.
+Of course, you may know that the entire reason for this trip was that someone had told me about a sweetie shop that is hailed as the No. 1 sweetie shop in all of Scotland – Gordon and Durward’s, home of the Sugared Mice – and by now you probably know that I love candy.
 A lot.
 And when I got there, well, I was like a kid in a candy shop!
 It was like a little corner of heaven made just for me!
 And I got to see them making fudge, which was neat.
-I did manage some self control (I set a budget before I walked through the door) but I also did manage to get a bag full of goodies: Pick-n-mix gummy sweets, three flavours of fudge, a couple candy necklaces, and four sugared mice (I’d have bought five mice, but they were out of green).
+I did manage some self-control (I set a budget before I walked through the door) but I also did manage to get a bag full of goodies: Pick-n-mix gummy sweets, three flavours of fudge, a couple of candy necklaces, and four sugared mice (I’d have bought five mice, but they were out of green).

 After that sweet little visit, I wandered across the road to have lunch at The Lounge.
 I hadn’t really planned to talk about my lunch, but it was so fantastic that I have to sing some praises.
 You see, I ordered the Caesar salad because it was advertised as coming with calamari, which is different, and therefore interesting.
 But what I really enjoyed was that there were whole anchovies on top of the salad!
 So many places don’t do that anymore.
 In fact, the last time I had anchovies on my Caesar salad I was in my very early 20s!
 So, great big kudos to The Lounge!
 If I lived locally, I’d be back!